-Note: Please take into account that defining self.cpp_info.bindirs directories, does not have any effect on system paths, PATH environment variable, nor will be directly accessible by consumers. self.cpp_info information is translated to build-systems information via generators, for example for CMake, it will be a variable in conanbuildinfo. cmake.
-If you want a package to make accessible its executables to its consumers, you have to specify it with self. env_info.
+Note: Please take into account that defining self.cpp_info.bindirs directories, does not have any effect on system paths, PATH environment variable, nor will be directly accessible by consumers. self.cpp_info information is translated to build-systems information via generators, for example for CMake, it will be a variable in conanbuildinfo.

+cmake.
+If you want a package to make accessible its executables to its consumers, you have to specify it with self. env_info as described in env_info.